Swath of South faces wintry mess: Snow, sleet, freezing rain

-RICHMOND, Va.
-(AP) — A storm spreading snow, sleet and freezing rain around the South put millions of people in its sights late Saturday, threatening to bring immobilizing snowfalls, icy roads and flooding to a wide area.
+CHARLOTTE, North Carolina (AP) — A storm spreading snow, sleet and freezing rain across a wide swath of the South has millions of people in its path, raising the threat of immobilizing snowfalls, icy roads and possible power outages.

-Governors and local officials from Texas to Virginia declared emergencies ahead of the storm's arrival, freeing up funds and manpower to help mitigate the storm's effect.
+Governors and local officials in several states declared emergencies ahead of the storm crossing several Southern states and poised to hit particular hard in portions of North Carolina and Virginia.

 "We're preparing for days of impact, not hours," Cooper said, urging caution.
 "This weekend isn't the time to head out to see the winter wonderland.
 Stay safe where you are.
 Getting out on dangerous roads could put your life at risk."